DONATE

 They may undergo agonizing, often life-threatening procedures without painkillers.
 They may be starved, drowned, intentionally addicted to drugs, burned, and infected with diseases.
 Some animals are bred with genetic modifications to express specific diseases or traits, which may result in tumors, psychological disorders, blindness, and more.

-What is cosmetics testing?
+What is Cosmetics Testing?

 Testing on animals for cosmetics may include:

-• dripping chemicals into animals’ eyes or rubbing chemicals onto their shaved skin to observe the results, which may include burns, lesions, bleeding, ulcers, and loss of vision.
+• Dripping chemicals into animals’ eyes or rubbing chemicals onto their shaved skin to observe the results, which may include burns, lesions, bleeding, ulcers, and loss of vision.

-• forcing animals to inhale test substances.
+• Forcing animals to inhale test substances.

-• force-feeding animals to ingest test substances over prolonged periods of time to observe the effects, which may range from general illness to cancer, seizures, birth defects, death, or anything in between.
+• Force-feeding animals to ingest test substances over prolonged periods of time to observe the effects, which may range from general illness to cancer, seizures, birth defects, death, or anything in between.

-• "lethal dose" tests in which animals are forced to consume large amounts of a test substance to determine the dose that kills them.
+• "Lethal dose" tests in which animals are forced to consume large amounts of a test substance to determine the dose that kills them.

 How We Help Stop Vivisection

-What Dr. Katz discovered there was worse than he could have ever imagined.
-It was a veterinarian’s nightmare.
-Animals living in grossly overcrowded and filthy facilities were suffering and dying by the hundreds from heatstroke, complications following surgery, gangrene, bacterial meningoencephalitis and viral epidemics.
+In Defense of Animals was born from a refusal to stay silent.
+In 1983, our founder, Dr. Elliot Katz, exposed a "veterinarian's nightmare" at UC Berkeley.
+Animals were dying by the hundreds in filthy, grossly overcrowded facilities from heatstroke, complications following surgery, gangrene, bacterial meningoencephalitis and viral epidemics.
 Campus veterinarians were unable to perform their jobs, and in some instances, were even locked out of laboratories where animals in need were sick and dying.

 What You Can Do